syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 32 - prison br3ak.md

 - they do not heal Wacomar
 - panik

-+ Dalynn plays her nature fluit
++ Dalynn plays her nature flute
 + Wacomar & Ember feel dead to the flute
 + panik

 - Search for books in library about potions
 - Find wrath curse oil section
+- it is actually Ratheker oil
 - 2 uses:
     - peaceful journey to afterlife if used in ritual
     - trance, peaceful sleep for 1 hour if sniffed